Brian Ryks

 Brian D. Ryks, A.A.E., was named executive director and CEO of the Metropolitan Airports Commission in May 2016.
 He is responsible for the administration and management of one of the nation’s largest airport systems, including Minneapolis-St. Paul International Airport (MSP) and six general aviation airports.

-MSP is the 18th busiest airport in the United States, and the MAC’s system of airports supported more than 714,000 aircraft operations in 2024.
-From 2016 through 2024, Ryks has overseen more than $3 billion in MAC airport improvement projects, including a multiyear expansion and modernization of MSP’s Terminal 1, a new 5,000-space parking and ground transportation facility, and new runways at Crystal and Lake Elmo airports to enhance safety and support the growth in general aviation flight activity.
+MSP is the 17th busiest airport by passengers in the United States.
+The MAC’s system of airports supported nearly 730,000 aircraft operations in 2025.
+From 2016 through 2025, Ryks oversaw approximately $3.6 billion in MAC airport improvement projects, including a multiyear expansion and modernization of MSP’s Terminal 1, a new 5,000-space parking and ground transportation facility, and new runways at Crystal and Lake Elmo airports to enhance safety and support growth in general aviation flight activity.

 Before arriving in Minneapolis, Ryks was executive director and CEO of the Gerald R. Ford International Airport in Grand Rapids, Michigan.
 While there, Ryks oversaw major airport improvements, a rebranding campaign, and a governance transition from county control to an airport authority.
 Ryks also led an innovative funding campaign to raise $20 million in private capital in support of a $45 million terminal expansion.